rmlmcfadden/rmlmcfadden.github.io/docs/bnmr/autorun.md

 started automatically, but if it is not, then one can execute `$MUSR_DIR/musr_midas/mui/autoruns.tcl`.
-The autorun server is controlled by a few parameters in the ODB, under `/autorun`, but it is mostly controlled by the auto-run plan file, which it monitors continuously for changes.
+The autorun server is controlled by a few parameters in the ODB, under `/autorun`, but it is mostly controlled by the autorun plan file, which it monitors continuously for changes.

 (The ODB is the [MIDAS] data acquisition system's central storage of experiment